jsushma551/dog-ceo/README.md

 	npm install.
 4. Execute the below command to run the project ng serve
-5. Whn you see a message "Compiled successfully".
-Open the application in browser with the below link.
+5. When you see a message "Compiled successfully", Open the application in browser with the below link.
 	"http://localhost:4200/"